 Some dictatorships allow parliaments to exist in order to disguise where the true power lies.
 How should democrats behave towards them?
 Should they make use of the limited powers that such a parliament has - or have nothing to do with it on the grounds that it is only a sham?
 The concept of the immunity of parliamentarians from prosecution is still foreign to many countries, where members of parliament run the risk of being punished for representing the interests of their voters.
 Parliamentarians throughout the world face similar problems and, as colleagues, shared interests.
-Not all these will be about fundamental democratic questions.
+Not all these will be National Assembly in Frankfurt The first freely elected parliament in Germany convened in St Paul's Church in Frankfurt in 1849.
+It drafted the first national constitution which was based on the principles of parliamentary democracy and provided for a bill of rights and a constitutional monarchy with an hereditary Kaiser or emperor.
+Although the National Assembly and its constitution failed as a result of the refusal of the Prussian king to accept the title of German Kaiser, significant parts of the project formed the template for the Weimar constitution of 1919 and the Basic Law of the Federal Republic of Germany adopted in 1949. about fundamental democratic questions.
 One problem shared by all parliaments is how to sift and disseminate information - which nowadays mostly means electronically.
 How much information do members of parliament need to enable them to make a responsible decision?
 How can the volume of information be limited so that they are not drowned in a flood of details?
 What can Members of the Bundestag learn in this respect from American Congressmen?
 These are just a few of the questions discussed by parliamentarians in dialogue with their foreign counterparts.
-Towards an "International Parliament": the Parliamentary Assemblies The Council of Europe: as lively as any national parliament
+Towards an "International Parliament": the Parliamentary Assemblies The Council of Europe: as lively as any national parliament Anybody who has been present when the Parliamentary Assembly of the Council of Europe (PACE) meets for one of its four annual weeks of sittings will testify that this is anything but a "politicians' holiday", as is sometimes disparagingly claimed.
 The sittings in Strasbourg are every bit as hard-hitting and meticulously planned as those of national parliaments.
 In fact, the debates are often far livelier since a far smaller proportion of the business handled by the Council of Europe is routine and non-contentious than is the case for national parliaments.
 The proceedings in Strasbourg are not only lively but also tough.
 The fact that only a few debates make it on to the TV screens in Germany reflects the fact that the issues of the European Union and what goes on in Brussels are regarded as more important.
 The situation is completely different in the many countries of Eastern Europe, the former Soviet Union and Turkey which only joined the Council of Europe after 1990 or which are not members of the EU.
 In Albania or Romania anybody interested in politics knows the names of the Council of Europe's rapporteurs for their country - members of parliament who would rejoice if only they enjoyed such popularity in their own countries.
 Numerous leading politicians in Central and Eastern Europe are former members of the Parliamentary Assembly of the Council of Europe.
 For most of the East European countries, joining the Council of Europe was the first milestone on the path towards the West.
 If the European Union today sets great store by its "values", it is often forgotten that it was the Council of Europe